veranijmeijer/socialdata/docs/index.md

 * Leisure/Recreation: parks, sport locations and indoor and outdoor recreational facilities
 * Community Use: police and fire stations, cemeteries, government buildings and visitor centres

-The goal of the analysis is to find out if there are more trees around locations that can be considered stressful (source), like hospitals, schools, police stations and offices compared to recreational facilities.
+The goal of the analysis is to find out if there are more trees around locations that can be considered stressful, like hospitals ([source](https://www.researchgate.net/publication/215477754_How_do_patients_experience_stress_caused_by_hospitalization_and_how_do_nurses_perceive_this_stress_experienced_by_patients_A_comparative_study)), schools ([source](https://www.npr.org/sections/health-shots/2013/12/02/246599742/school-stress-takes-a-toll-on-health-teens-and-parents-say?t=1652184699945)), police stations and offices ([source](https://www.cnbc.com/2021/08/03/1-in-3-people-say-return-to-office-negatively-impacted-mental-health.html)) compared to recreational facilities.

 ![Boxplot Trees around Facilities](boxplot.png)

 The boxplot shows that there are no big differences in the number of trees surrounding different types of facilities.
 Around leisure and recreation facilities there seem to be a little bit more trees than around the other facility types.
 In order to reduce stress and anxiety amongst citizens in Melbourne it could be a good idea for the city to focus on planting more trees around the other facility types, because those facility types are already stresful places.
+Because of the stress-reducing effect of trees, it would be good to have more trees around those facilities.